tcusano/tcusano.github.io/pages/mydoc/oracle_migration_tool.md

 <table id="table98" class="display" width="100%">
       <tr>
         <td>&lt;Process Name&gt;_BACKUP_JOB_&lt;tablespace&gt; </td>
-        <td>You will see a number of these jobs running dependant on the number of tablespaces you are migrating.<br><br>
+        <td>You will see a number of these jobs running, this is dependant on the number of tablespaces you are migrating.<br><br>
             The reason for having invidual jobs so that if there is a failure it only affects the single tablespace.
         </td>
       </tr>